 I am a 3L law student looking to buy a nice conservative suit for interviews.
 I am also a big fan of corporette!
 I have looked around malls and nothing seems to be nice enough.
 The only thing that I have found in my size online is Talbots.
 I also ran across the site www.mycustomclothing.com.
 Do you think this site is legitimate?
 Do you have any other recommendations?

 Thank you so much for your kind words!
 We’re not familiar with the site, but we wouldn’t recommend going with a custom suit for a big interview unless you already had a relationship with an amazing tailor.
 Our best advice with interviewing for conservative jobs is that the entire goal of your interview wardrobe should be to take the focus off your appearance and put the focus where it should be: on your mind, your accomplishments, and the way you carry yourself.
 You can show your personality, your taste, your quirky sense of humor — whatever! — later, after you’ve got the job.
-That said, we might suggest adhering to some simple guidelines when buying clothes for interviewing.
+That said, we might suggest adhering to some simple guidelines when buying clothes for interviewing and what to wear on interviews generally.

 - Buy within your budget.
 No one’s going to “ding” you on an interview because your suit isn’t Armani.